 If the employee has listed a series of events that caused them to resign, they can’t decide to resign several months after the last event.
 If they do, the tribunal might consider that they have accepted the breach of contract (in this case the implied duty of trust).

-If you feel that you are being bullied at work please do not hesitate to our employment law solicitors contact us on 0800 756 6605.
+If you feel that you are being bullied at work please do not hesitate to call us on 0800 756 6605.
 One of our team will then be able to assess your claim and give some initial advice.

 Tom Street qualified as a solicitor in 2003 and has over 20 years experience in employment and litigation law.
 He studied law at the University of Manchester before undertaking the legal practice course at the College of Law in Guildford, going on to complete his legal training at a firm in Chancery Lane, London.
 Once fully qualified, he moved to a niche litigation practice in the City of London.